shaoyucherish/Project3/lifestyle.md

 **Boosted Tree Model**

-Moreover, we have fitted a boosted tree model which is another ensemble based-tree model.
+Moreover, we fit a boosted tree model which is another ensemble based-tree model.
 Boosted tree models are combination of two techniques: decision tree algorithms and boosting methods.
 It repeatedly fits many decision trees to improve the accuracy of the model.